 One of the reasons for this is, perhaps, our anxiety around 'use by' dates, and an uncertainty about freezing leftovers.

 Freezers can save us time, effort and money, so why are so many of us not using them properly?

 Embrace the ease of digging out pre-prepared snacks and ready-made, home-cooked meals at the end of the week or after getting home late.

 Banish freezer confusion now with these simple dos and don’ts.

 Do freeze the following: A lot of products get thrown away because we don’t realise we can freeze them.
 Heading off on holiday?
 Throw leftover milk and butter into the freezer and save it for when you get back.
-Other products that are definitely worth freezing include: pastry, grated cheese, sliced bread, nuts and seeds, cookie dough, herbs, chillies, grapes, cakes, beaten eggs, white wine, crisps and pesto.
+Other products that are definitely worth freezing include: pastry, grated cheese, sliced bread, nuts and seeds (some seeds can go rancid within a couple of months at room temperature), cookie dough, herbs, chillies, grapes, cakes, beaten eggs, white wine and pesto.
 All can be stored in your freezer and devoured at a later date.

 Do cook from frozen: If you often forget to take meals out of the freezer in the mornings, don’t fret – soups, casseroles, bakes, gratins and small fish can all be cooked from frozen, so you don’t need to buy something fresh.
 Just remember to start thawing at a lower temperature before raising it to start cooking – and voilà, dinner is ready (and unnecessary expense avoided).

 Do freeze it on the sell by date: Almost half of people think food should only be frozen on the day of purchase, when in fact it can be frozen up to the use by date.
 So there’s no need to discard that that delicious lasagne after all!